- We are looking for people who want to be part of something special and be leaders in British Columbia.

 - You take pride in your work and have a minimum 5 (intermediate) or 10 (senior) years of experience.

-Please visit traceassociates.ca/careers or email your resume and cover letter to email@example.com and quote position number CAN-BC-KAM-0700-01.
+Please visit traceassociates.ca/careers to submit your cover letter and resume to position number CAN-BC-KAM-0700-01.
+Resumes submitted without a cover letter will not be considered.
 We thank all those who apply; however, only those selected for interviews will be contacted.

 Trace recognizes that diversity, equity, and inclusion help us build a stronger company.
 The purpose for collecting this voluntary confidential information is to help us create a diverse and equitable workplace.
 Providing this information will have no effect on hiring decisions and is used only to measure progress of our goal to reach diverse candidates.